Life Alert Medical Alert System Review

 Life Alert Pendants

 As for the mobile GPS button — unlike the in-home pendant — this wearable device includes two-way talk.
-It’s about the size of a credit card and weighs two ounces (the same weight as a tennis ball), so you can discreetly clip it on the inside of your purse or on your keychain.
+It’s about the size of a credit card and weighs two ounces (the same weight as a tennis ball), so it’s a bit on the heavy side.
+However, you don’t have to wear it around your neck.
+In fact, I found it quite uncomfortable to wear it for extended periods because of its weight, so I recommend clipping it inside of your purse, on your pants pocket, or belt.

 I also appreciated that both the in-home wearables and GPS device are waterproof, so you’ll have a little more peace of mind when taking a shower, washing dishes, or watering your lawn.
 Although waterproofing is becoming more common in the industry, there are still lots of brands that don’t offer it.
 So kudos to Life Alert here.